-- [6] In this instance, the Board has decided that a formal hearing is not necessary.
-The Board considers that there is sufficient evidence before it to allow it to make a decision on the papers. - [7] The Board does, however, note that there may be further evidence in the possession of persons involved in the matter or that the Board may not have interpreted the evidence correctly.
+- The Board's jurisdiction is that of an inquiry.
+Complaints are not prosecuted before the Board.
+Rather, it is for the Board to carry out any further investigation that it considers is necessary prior to it making a decision.
+In this respect, the Act provides that the Board may regulate its own procedures1.
+It has what is described as a summary jurisdiction in that the Board has a degree of flexibility in how it deals with matters; it retains an inherent jurisdiction beyond that set out in the enabling legislation2.
+As such, it may depart from its normal procedures if it considers doing so would achieve the purposes of the Act and it is not contrary to the interests of natural justice to do so. - [6] In this instance, the Board has decided that a formal hearing is not necessary.
+The Board considers that there is sufficient evidence before it to allow it to make a decision on the papers. - [7] The Board does, however, note that there may be further evidence in the possession of persons involved in the matter.
 To that end, this decision is a draft Board decision.
 The Respondent will be provided with an opportunity to comment on the Board's draft findings and to present further evidence prior to the Board making a final decision.
 If the Board directs or the Respondent requests an in-person hearing, then one will be scheduled.